sylvain-faure/cromosim/doc/source/example_dom.rst

    python3 domain_manually_computed.py

-Manually means that from a completely white background image the domain will be defined and drawn using Matplotlib shapes (Line2D,...).
-Hence, the first lines of the script build the boundary of the room (wall in black color) and the door (in red color):
+Manually means that, from a completely white background image, the domain will be defined and drawn using Matplotlib shapes (Line2D,...).
+Hence, the first lines of the script build the boundary of the room (wall in black color) and the doors (in red color):

 ..  literalinclude:: ../../examples/domain/domain_manually_computed.py
     :lines: 1-46